michelelorenzi/michelelorenzi.github.io/_pages/expository_stuff.md

 #### Some talks

-- [Introduction to the K-theory of C\*-algebras]({{https://lrnmhl.github.io}}/assets/pdf/talks/Operator_K-theory_Talk.pdf), December 2023, for the seminar on Kasparov's KK-theory organized by Prof. Koen van den Dungen.
+- [Introduction to Operator K-Theory]({{https://lrnmhl.github.io}}/assets/pdf/talks/Operator_K-theory_Talk.pdf), given in December 2023, for the student seminar on Kasparov's KK-theory organized by Prof. Koen van den Dungen.

-- [Introduction to pure motives]({{https://lrnmhl.github.io}}/assets/pdf/talks/Chow_Groups_and_Pure_Motives_Talks.pdf), November 2022, for the seminar on Chow groups and motives organized by Prof. Daniel Huybrechts.
+- [Introduction to Pure Motives]({{https://lrnmhl.github.io}}/assets/pdf/talks/Chow_Groups_and_Pure_Motives_Talks.pdf), given in November 2022, for the student seminar on Chow groups and motives organized by Prof. Daniel Huybrechts.
 These notes also include as a companion piece the talk by my friend Thomas Manopulo on Chow groups.

 #### Some old lecure notes